Spectral Analysis of Proton Eigenfunctions in Crystalline Environments: Conclusion

+In this investigation, we computed the maximum amplitude of coherent oscillation of protons in a metal hydride, constrained by the periodic electrostatic potential generated by the electron distribution within the metallic crystal.
+This calculation, derived from fundamental principles, plays a fundamental role in the theoretical framework describing the quantum coherence of a plasma comprising protons confined to crystal lattice sites by a quasi-harmonic potential.
+Moreover, this parameter dictates the ultimate energy gap attained by the coherent state.

+Previously, the determination of this maximum amplitude relied on heuristic considerations, guided by the understanding that protons, tethered to tetrahedral or octahedral sites within each crystal unit cell, cannot transition to adjacent cells during their oscillatory motion, particularly within the realm of rapid dynamics.
+However, it is acknowledged that over extended time scales, proton diffusion within the crystal lattice occurs (indeed, this process underpins the initial hydrogen loading of the system).

+It is noteworthy that the energy gap obtained is significantly greater than the average thermal energy characteristic of the crystal's operational temperature range (an average thermal energy of 0.37 eV corresponds to a temperature above 4000 K).
+This ensures the stability of the coherent state against thermal decoherence.
+In essence, these coherent structures, once established within the metallic crystal, constitute a crucial element of proton dynamics and necessitate consideration in situations where collective phenomena hold paramount significance.

+In order to find the maximum number of quasi-harmonic energy levels involved in the coherence process, that are directly related to the coherent oscillation amplitude, we have solved the Schr\"odinger equation in the crystal (a periodic solution, according to the Bloch theorem), after reducing the full 3D problem to 1D and defining a potential which is still harmonic but with a finite depth, and therefore has a spectrum with both bound and free states.

+The calculated one-particle energy spectrum, employing realistic physical parameters, exhibits distinctive bands that markedly differ from electronic bands.
+This disparity arises from the considerable mass discrepancy between protons and electrons, coupled with the significantly more localized nature of proton wavefunctions in comparison to electrons.

+The nonuniform spacing of energy levels, stemming from the non-harmonicity of the potential, introduces the complexity of multiple electromagnetic modes rather than a singular one.
+To address this challenge, we introduced a perturbation term to accommodate deviations in energy level spacing, leading to slight level splitting.
+Importantly, our analysis demonstrates that this splitting does not impede the onset of coherence, and all bound modes actively contribute to the process.

 To summarize, the limited number of energy levels involved in the coherent transition immediately resolves the problem related to the unlimited energy gap foreseen in Ref. \cite{gamberale2023coherent} and the related unboundedness of the oscillation amplitude.
-In Ref. \cite{gamberale2023coherent} we imposed 'by hand' the limitedness of the coherent oscillation through a heuristic physical argument.
+In Ref.\ \cite{gamberale2023coherent} we imposed ``by hand'' an upper bound the coherent oscillation through a heuristic physical argument.
 In the present paper we theoretically substantiate such an ansatz through an explicit calculation and we find a result essentially consistent with the previous result.

+The energy gap identified in our analysis guarantees that the coherent proton states spontaneously formed within metal hydrides possess sufficient stability against thermal decoherence, even up to the melting temperatures of the metal itself.